meistermeier/home-remote/README.md

 There is a default application.properties which gives you an outline for the available config parameter.
 You may (and should) provide an `.home_remote` config file in your home directory.
 Windows users may replace the path in the application.properties (key _custom.properties.path_) file for their needs.

+## What's next
+### Elro power outlets (433 Mhz Radio Transmitter)
+First tests on the raspberry pi where successful.
+Still in integration phase.

 [1]: http://xbmc.org/ "XBMC"
 [2]: http://sourceforge.net/projects/cmusphinx/files/sphinx4/1.0%20beta6/ "sphinx at sourceforge"